 Armon's Story

 Armon joined Watsi on April 7th, 2014.
-Nine years ago, Armon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Armon's most recent donation traveled 8,800 miles to support Chantha, is bright 9-year-old student from Cambodia, to fund a myringoplasty procedure to heal a perforation in his left ear.
+Ten years ago, Armon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Armon's most recent donation traveled 8,200 miles to support Marife, a loving mother from Philippines, to fund gallbladder removal surgery and regain her healthy and confidence.

 Impact